Q: What is Amazon GuardDuty?

 Q: Can I write custom detections in Amazon GuardDuty?

 No. Amazon GuardDuty removes the heavy lifting and complexity of developing and maintaining your own custom rule sets.
-New detections are continuously added based on customer feedback and research done by AWS services and the GuardDuty team.
+New detections are continuously added based on customer feedback and research done by Amazon Web Services services and the GuardDuty team.
 Customer configured customizations include adding your own Threat Lists and IP Safe Lists.

 GuardDuty for S3 Protection